mhyousefi/MSISDN_Decoder/README.md

 ## How it works:
-This application takes an MSISDN, decodes the number using two JSON files in /Data directory, and returns the following:
+This application takes an MSISDN, decodes the number using two JSON files in the Data directory, and returns the following:
 * country dialing code
 * country identifier as defined with ISO 3166-1-alpha-2
 * subscriber number